tommasongr/nova-vue/README.md

 ### Volar setup

-To setup the Volar server starts by installing the actual server package:
+To setup the Volar server start by installing the actual server package:

 ```
 npm install --global @volar/vue-language-server